dhellmann/pymotw-3/source/json/index.rst

 	$ python3 json_skipkeys.py

 	First attempt
-	ERROR: keys must be a string
+	ERROR: keys must be str, int, float, bool or None, not tuple

 	Second attempt
 	[{"a": "A", "b": [2, 4], "c": 3.0}]